74th Reconnaissance Battalion (Ukraine)

-The 74th Separate Reconnaissance Battalion (MUNA1035) is a battalion of the Ukrainian ground forces acting as an independent unit subordinated directly to the Operational Command East and has seen combat during both the War in Donbass and the Russian Invasion of Ukraine, performing reconnaissance and combat operations throughout the entire front.
+The 74th Separate Reconnaissance Battalion (MUNA1035) is a battalion of the Ukrainian ground forces acting as an independent unit subordinated directly to the Operational Command East and has seen combat during both the War in Donbass and the Russo-Ukrainian war, performing reconnaissance and combat operations throughout the entire front.

 History

 It was established as a separate reconnaissance battalion in 2005 as a part of the Operational Command East.

 Since 2014, it has been partaking in the War in Donbass.
 In September 2014, the fighters of the 74th Battalion were deployed to Marinka following the Battle of Ilovaisk as one of the units arbitrarily left its positions and the gap had to be reinforced by reconnaissance units.
 The area under the operational control of the battalion stretched from Marinka through Novomykhailivka and Slavne to Taramchuk, covering 25 kilometers of the frontlines.
 They were armed only with assault rifles, machine guns and one BMP which was moved frequently to give an illusion about a large number of vehicles being present, without armored and artillery support.
 The Separatists planned to launch a full-scale offensive from Oleksandrivka but were repelled everytime as they started to deploy their DRGs.
 During the deployment in Marinka, a soldier of the battalion, Drobnyy Denis Yevhenovych died on 5 September 2014 as a result of a landmine explosion while returning to base as part of a reconnaissance group.
 Another soldier, Chelyada Oleksandr Oleksandrovich died on 26 September 2014 from shrapnel wounds while repelling a separatist attack.

 The battalion then volunteered to be deployed to take part in the Second Battle of Donetsk Airport arriving in mid-October 2014 and took up positions in the New Terminal being rotated every 10–15 days via armored personnel carriers.
 The battalion was tasked primarily with adjusting artillery fire.
 On 18 November 2014, a soldier of the battalion, Polyansky Ilya Anatoliyovych was killed at the Donetsk airport by a separatist sniper.
 On 21 November 2014, while performing a reconnaissance mission near Donetsk airport, a soldier of the battalion, Baydyuk Volodymyr Ivanovych was blown up by a landmine and died.
 On 30 November 2014, a soldier of the battalion, Sholodko Ihor Vasyliovych was killed during a separatist assault.

 A soldier of the battalion, Zhyvodyor Oleksandr Mykolayovych died on 14 December 2014, while on duty in Kurakhove.

 In January 2015, together with soldiers of the 25th Airborne Brigade, the 74th reconnaissance battalion was preparing to seize the tower, but the strike force was destroyed by separatists, so the operation had to be called off.
 A few days later, separatists blew up the terminal forcing everyone to retreat.
 During these engagements, on 15 January 2015, a soldier of the battalion, Kasyanov Sergey Alekseevich died as a result of wounds sustained during a massive separatist assault.
 On 20 January 2015, another soldier of the Battalion, Ishchenko Serhiy Mykhailovych was killed in an engagement at the new airport terminal.